Opened 10 years ago

 Your system has more than one audio adapter.
 Uniaud is known to have trouble with multiple audio adapters.
 The best solution is to disable the audio adapter you don't want to use in the BIOS.
 If you can't do that, perhaps you can force uniaud32 to only attach to the adapter you want.
 I don't remember if this is possible or how to do it.
 You can also try a different Uniaud like 1.09.26.
 However, this is not an ACPI issue, and this ticket is an ACPI ticket.

-comment:9 Changed 10 years ago by Lars Erdmann
+comment:9 by Lars Erdmann, 10 years ago

 There is no UHCI on this MOBO.
 It only has OHCI controllers (and EHCI and XHCI) and I have no USB plugin card either (UHCI is only Intel and VIA as far as I remember).
 Where did you get this info from ?
 The ACPI .dat file ?
 Maybe the ACPI implementation contains some superfluous stuff ...